PONG in a chip

 variable "intelligence" (paddle reaction time).

-eventually look at the VA-3 circuit board and know what was included in the
+The VA-3 circuit board shows what got integrated in the

 F-4301 chipset to play the Ball & Paddle games.
 URL used the F4301 chip in their Indy 500 system

-order from Sears, which released that game in limited amount (see the
+order from Sears, which released that game in limited amount under the same name

 URL page for more information).

-Atari also used the F4301 in the Speedway and Speedway IV systems, both sold under the
+Sears also used the F4301 in the Speedway and Speedway IV systems.
+Ricochet

 To face this competition, GI improved the AY-3-8500 and released two new chips